govsocial-org/govsocial-org.github.io/docs/building/mastodon.md

 mastodon-web-56cc95dd99-vmkxf                 1/1     Running
 ```

 That's it!
 You're done deploying your Mastodon instance on GKE!
-Now, we need to make sure people can access it.
+Now, we need to make sure people can access it from the public Internet.

 ## Ingress